ryujinx-mirror/ryujinx-games-list/README.md

-# Ryujinx Games Compatibility List
+# Ryujinx Game Compatibility List

 Anyone is free to update or share their results here, with the following requirements:
 - You must use an official master build with the "Ignore Missing Services" feature DISABLED